2017 Paraguayan crisis: Aftermath

 Paraguay's Interior Ministry took upon the investigation of Quintana's death.
 Gustavo Florentín, Deputy Chief of the anti-riot force of the National Police of Paraguay, confessed to accidentally shooting Quintana.
 In his defense, he claimed that the shotgun was accidentally fired in a struggle.
 Paraguay's Interior Minister Tadeo Rojas stated that "[his] position is available to the President of the Republic."
 On 1 April, President Cartes dismissed Interior Minister Rojas and Commander of the National Police Críspulo Sotelo after the death of Quintana.
 Lorenzo Lezcano was confirmed as the new Interior Minister, while Police Chief Luis Carlos Rojas was appointed as the new Commander of the National Police.

 The Authentic Radical Liberal Party announced the filing of an impeachment petition against President Cartes after the incidents in the mobilization as a result of the approval of the constitutional amendment, blaming him and the senators who approved the proposed constitutional amendment of the events that took place at the Congress of Paraguay.
-The impeachment request will be presented by the Liberal legislators in the Chamber of Deputies.
+The impeachment request was supposed be presented by the Liberal legislators in the Chamber of Deputies.

 The lower house vote on the constitutional amendment set for 1 April was postponed due to the violence on the protests.
 The Senate and the Chamber of Deputies ruled to suspend activities due to danger of collapse of the Congress building.
 The Paraguayan congress did not work again until 5 April 2017.

 A total of 211 people were arrested after the protests against the constitutional amendment of presidential re-election, of which 90 were released after giving a statement before a competent authority.

 A large crowd reunited at the funeral of Quintana on 2 April 2017.
 After the wake in the party headquarters, the coffin was transferred to his hometown, La Colmena, where he was buried.
 In a press conference, the Liberal authorities announced that they would not rest until justice is done.

 In social networking services, it was launched a campaign called "#NO", which rejects the constitutional amendment and re-election.
 Users criticize the acting of the political class and what they considered violations of existing laws as well as constitutional principles.